IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant/README.md

 # if you are using single node comment "bash load_deepvariant.sh" in the below script
 source setup.sh
 ```
-Note: It takes ~20 mins to create docker image.
+Note: It takes ~25 mins to create docker image.
+It might break installation, because of your proxy settings.
+[Follow](https://docs.docker.com/network/proxy/) instructions to build image using proxy.

 ### 5. Run the following script after the image is loaded on all the compute nodes listed in hostfile.
 Usage: sh run_pipline.sh <#ranks> <#ppn>
 * ranks: Number of mpi process that we want the pipeline to run on
 * ppn: mpi process per compute node.
 If we are running 2 ranks and provide ppn as 2, then both the ranks will run on 1 compute code (assuming dual socket machine, it will run 1 rank per socket)
 * Note:
-	* Before running the code, copy read and reference files to INPUT_DIR
+	* Before running the code, copy read and reference files to INPUT_DIR.
-	* for best performance, we advice to run 4 ranks per socket on spr nodes.
+	* For the best performance, we advice to run 4 ranks per socket on spr nodes.
 So, assuming dual-socket compute node you can run 8 ranks on 1 compute node.
-	* It takes ~20 mins to create docker image.
-It might break while installation because of your proxy settings.
-[Follow](https://docs.docker.com/network/proxy/) instructions to build image using proxy.
+ 	* Pipeline will not run if there are fewer than 3 CPUs per rank.

 ```bash
 export INPUT_DIR=./    # This directory contains Reference and Read files. export OUTPUT_DIR=./   # This directory contains intermediate and log files.